“For there is always light if only we are brave enough to see it. If only we are brave enough to be it.” - Amanda Gorman, National Youth Poet Laureate

 Nā Leo O Ka Honua, Endangered Species

-In partnership with Pomaikaʻi Elementary School here on Maui, the project began in the fall of 2019 and the songs were completed on March 20, 2020, the day the world shut down from Covid.
-Slowly, weʻve gathered up these beautiful words, melodies and voices of the students and now offer it here for your enjoyment!
+We began this project with the students and teachers of Pomaikaʻi Elementary School on Maui in the fall of 2019.
+The songs were recorded on March 20, 2020, the day the world shut down from Covid.
+Weʻve gathered up these beautiful words, melodies and voices of the students and now offer it here!

 Hereʻs a story about how to survive Covid.
-The song, recording, art and stop motion video were all created by 4th grade students at Pomaikaʻi Elementary School.
+The song, recording, art and stop motion video were all created by 4th grade students at Pomaikaʻi Elementary School and features Artist Mentor, the very talented, John Cruz!

 You can support us simply by listening to our Keiki Artists, VOICES OF THE EARTH, on any of your favorite streaming channels!